ga0357r/cheat-sheets/programming languages/c#/c#.md

 var lineData = Console.ReadLine();
 ```

-# To convert a string of numbers separated by Space to a List<int> data from the console
+# To convert a string of numbers separated by space to a List
 ```
 //Make sure to use System.Linq; using System.Linq;
 // read data from a line in console